List of sketches in Gag Concert: Previous skits

 Two salespersons compete to sell their conflicting products, making the passengers on the metro react to them.
-But when it's down to the last person – who has both products on – his reaction is a peculiar one.
+But when it is down to the last person – who has both products on – his reaction is a peculiar one.
 On 21 May 2017, rhythmic gymnast Shin Soo-ji appeared as a guest for the Gag Concert 900th Episode Special (Part 2).
 On 28 May 2017, idol Jeon So-mi appeared on the skit as guests for the Gag Concert 900th Episode Special (Part 3).